sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 One of the best ways to be found on a keyword is by placing it in the page URL.
 So, be sure to include it here.

-You can change your page URL right above the content editor.
+You can change your page URL in the sidebar under "Document > Permalink."
+On some WordPress setups you can find it above the content editor instead.

 ## FAQ